Welcome to the

 An axonometric garden design rendering for a small home garden created by Erin Lau.

-Making a plan will save you money
+When designing your own garden – Making a plan will save you money $$

-By drawing a landscape plant to scale you can quickly see if something is too small too big, it doesn’t fit or is ill proportioned, or if it is in the wrong place.
+By drawing a landscape plant to scale, you can quickly see if something is too small, too big, it doesn’t fit, or is ill proportioned, or if it is in the wrong place.

-Remember it’s cheap and easy to explore ideas on paper – it’s hard to and expensive to explore them on the ground.
+Remember, it’s cheap and easy to explore ideas on paper – it’s hard to and expensive to explore them on the ground.

 The G.P.S Planmaker (my personal system for generating lots of home garden design ideas)

 In The Garden Design Lab I teach my own system – I call it the G.P.S.
 Plan Maker for generating lots of master plan options for any garden.
-Exploring ideas in a systematic way will show you options for your garden that you would otherwise never imagined.
+Exploring ideas in a systematic way will show you options for your garden that you would otherwise never have imagined.

 The ’S’ in my G.P.S.
 Plan Maker System stands for Shape – Give everything a meaningful shape and make all the shapes fit together.
 Let me show you how it works in a simple example…